-The AISSR has developed a procedure for the ethical review of research plans.
-Beware: the idea is not for you to flag up rules that you promise to observe and neither for you to present us with forms.
-Instead of adding to formalities, we seek to foster reflection and care.
-We expect requests for ethics permission to articulate and address the real, true and sometimes irreducible problems that you face.
-In order to support that way of working, we do not provide a checklist for you to check, but questions that we challenge you to think about.
-Please, work with these questions in an open and explorative way.
-The aim is for you to devote time and effort to thinking through and making explicit how your research plans will lead to good research, not only in a methodological sense but also in another sense, call it social, ethical, aesthetic or something else.
+The AISSR has developed a procedure for the ethical review of research plans, seeking to foster reflection and care.
+We expect requests for ethics permission to articulate and address the real, true and sometimes irreducible problems that researchers face.
+In order to support that way of working, we do not provide a checklist to check, but questions that challenge the researcher to think about.
+The aim is for researchers to devote time and effort to thinking through and making explicit how research plans will lead to good research, not only in a methodological sense but also in another sense, call it social, ethical, aesthetic or something else.

 The AISSR Integrity Protocol articulates AISSR-wide standards on scholarly integrity and data management in the AISSR research community, and an organization for facilitating discussion and protection of such standards.
 Its purpose is to promote and guard academic integrity for the AISSR, but also to facilitate advances in the quality of our research enterprise in terms of scholarly and societal impact.

 The AISSR Integrity Committee handles questions and issues of integrity, and deliberates on how to deal with violations of any aspect of the Protocol that come to the Committee’s attention by a given AISSR Researcher.